-Accrued expenses - related parties was \$228,581 and \$188,159 as of March 31, 2023 and 2022, respectively, and consists of accrued consulting fees for services provided by certain directors and consultants, interest accrued on loans and convertible notes due to certain officers and directors of the Company, as well as deferred compensation for certain executives.
+Accrued expenses - related parties was \$287,420 as of June 30, 2023 and consists of accrued consulting fees for services provided by certain directors and consultants, interest accrued on loans and convertible notes due to certain officers and directors of the Company, as well as deferred compensation for certain executives.
+Accrued expenses - related parties was \$188,159 as of December 31, 2022 and consists of interest accrued on loans and convertible notes due to certain officers and directors of the Company, as well as deferred compensation for certain executives.